 Allyable is proud to be among those companies that are DOBE-certified—in the middle of his successful career, our CEO and co-founder, David Adi, was diagnosed with a severe genetic hearing loss.
-In fact, we are the only major digital accessibility provider with that distinction, which is why our entire culture is built upon the mission of making digital assets equally accessible for all.
+In fact, we are the only major digital accessibility provider with that distinction, which is why our entire culture is built upon the mission of making digital assets equA11y accessible for all.

 We also actively prioritize the recruitment and hiring of employees based on diversity, including candidates with disabilities, women, minorities, and LGBTQI+A. For these reasons, selecting Allyable as your digital accessibility solution can help boost your DEI initiatives, ESG rating, SEO ranking, and bottom line.

 Supplier diversity is an equitable business practice that is being increasingly adopted by organizational procurement programs, to source supplies and services from traditionA11y underrepresented vendors, such as minority-owned enterprises (MBEs), woman-owned enterprises (WBEs), LGBT-owned business enterprises (LGBTBE®s), disability-owned business enterprises (DOBE®s), veteran-owned businesses (VOSBs/SDVOSBs), and SBA-defined small businesses.